Sections of this page:

 Contact the Financial Aid Office for more details regarding this policy.

 State and/or Accrediting Agency Refund Rule

 The State of Illinois has not established a mandated refunding rule for private colleges.

 The Higher Learning Commission, as an accrediting agency, has not established a refund rule.

-For information regarding how your academic progression can affect financial aid benefits, please see the Student Academic Progression Policy.
+Please see the Satisfactory Academic Progression Policy for information on how academic progression can affect financial aid benefits.
 Lakeview College of Nursing has one SAP policy that applies to all students.